Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

 \subsubsection{BETA (Unbudgeted)}

-In this variant, we apply BETA in a non-budgeted setting, allowing unrestricted use of influencer nodes during the attack.
-Specifically, we assume all nodes in the graph, except the target node, are influencer nodes.
-This setup helps assess the upper-bound performance of our attack when not constrained by a budget.
+In Section~\ref{sec:sensitivity-budget}, we apply BETA in a non-budgeted setting, assuming all nodes in the graph, except the target node, are influencer nodes.
+This setup helps obtain a bound on the performance of our attack when not constrained by a budget.